arrdem/stacks/doc/doctests.md

 ## Demo: Doctest runner

-Doctests can be searched for and installed for use by the standard clojure.test runner.
+Doctests can be searched for and installed for use by the standard `clojure.test` runner.

+`clojure.test` recognizes the `^:test` value of any var as a test, so this just searches for doctests, compiles and installs them.
+Installing doctests does not overwrite existing `^:test` fns, doctests are chained with other test drivers.

 ```clj
 user> (defn double